ScaledMarkets/dabl/langref/README.md

 <li>Elaboration - Expressions are evaluated where
 	they appear; if an unquoted string expression evaluates to a variable reference, then the variable's value is used instead of the string.
 Note also that variables are only defined in the return value of a function call.
+Prepositions that are defined in function declarations are also recognized during this phase.
-<li>The actions implied by the file are performed.
+<li>Execution - The actions implied by the file are performed.
 The actions depend on the tool
 	that is processing the DABL file.
 Actions might include adding listeners for events, etc.
 </ol>